Bulldozeru/Problems/Hard/PasswdChecker/README.md

 but to understand more about rocket science.
 Here is the same story, I tried to learn and understand more about programming.
 I have little to 0 experience in C++, but I did my best
 Any constructive cricism is wellcome as soon is civilized :)

+The program work partially because it gives more steps than it should.
+Let say you pass AA to program it will output 7 instead of 4.
+But other than this, I didn't found any errors

 Thanks